ddionisio/MateAnimator/README.md

 * You can play/goto takes during runtime, useful for debugging.

 ## Known Issues
-* Prefab Variant - animators inside a variant of a prefab will somehow destroy the tracks.
-I'm not entirely sure what the reasons are, or how to track it (yet another serialization issue).
 * Event Tracker - if you can't find the function for a component, make sure the target is the said component.
 Simply drag the component you want to the target.
 I will revamp this feature sometime in the near feature.
 * CameraSwitcher Track is currently not working.
 This needs to be completely overhauled.